Protection from Abuse: How the Law Works in Maine

 The clerk may also ask you to fill out a Protection Order Service Information form.
 On this form, write down where the defendant can be found.
 This will help the police or sheriff find the defendant to serve the court papers.

 If the defendant is not already ordered to pay child support, and you want the Court to order child support, ask the clerk for a Child Support Affidavit.
 You can file it with your complaint or fill it out later.
 If you fill it out later, file it with the clerk before your court hearing, send a copy to the defendant, and save a copy for yourself.
+Or bring multiple copies with you to your court hearing.
+You will also need to check the box on the Complaint form requesting child support.

 - Get interactive Child Support Affidavit (does calculations for you)